gregory-chris/peegees/public/content/lessons/05-indexing-deep-dive.md

 ### Text Search with GiST

+GiST indexes can also support full-text search operations, providing an alternative to GIN indexes with different performance characteristics.
+GiST is typically better for phrase searches and when index size is a concern.

 ```sql
 -- GiST for full-text search (alternative to GIN)
 CREATE INDEX idx_product_fts_gist ON product_catalog USING GiST (full_text_search);